 - Add few drops of lavender oil to this.

 - Soak your feet in this fragrant foot bath for 15-20 minutes.

 9. Tea Tree Oil for Foot Odor due to Fungal Infections

 Sometimes foot odor is caused by fungal infections like athlete’s foot.
-In such a case a strong essential oils like tea tree oil can be used neat or mixed with other oils beneficial for foot odor like lavender oil that we discussed in the previous remedy.
-A mixture of both these oils can be directly applied to skin.
+In such a case strong essential oil like tea tree oil can be used neat or mixed with other oils beneficial for foot odor like lavender oil that we discussed in the previous remedy.
+A mixture of both these oils can be directly applied to the skin.

 - Tea tree oil- 3-6 drops

 - Warm water